 Dahr Jamail is a feature story staff writer and producer for Al Jazeera English.
 Currently based in Doha, Qatar, Dahr has spent more than a year in Iraq, spread over a number of trips between 2003 and 2013.
 His reportage from Iraq, including for TomDispatch, has won him several awards, including the Martha Gellhorn Award for Investigative Journalism.
 He is the author of Beyond the Green Zone: Dispatches from an Unembedded Journalist in Occupied Iraq.

-Chalmers Johnson is a retired professor of Asian Studies at the University of California, San Diego.
+Chalmers Johnson was a retired professor of Asian Studies at the University of California, San Diego.
 From 1968 until 1972 he served as a consultant to the Office of National Estimates of the Central Intelligence Agency.
-Nemesis: The Last Days of the American Republic, the final volume in his Blowback Trilogy, has just been published in the American Empire Project Series by Metropolitan Books.
-In 2006 he appeared in the prize-winning documentary film Why We Fight.
+His books, from Blowback to Dismantling the Empire: America’s Last Best Hope are now classics.
+In 2006, he appeared in the prize-winning documentary film Why We Fight.

 Sheila K. Johnson is an anthropologist, an editor for the Japan Policy Research Institute, and the wife of Chalmers Johnson.